From my list of the best woods for picture frames, Cherry may be my favorite.

 As time passes the beauty of the color only deepens.

-There are many reasons to use cherry wood.
+There are many reasons to use cherry to make frames

 There are some things you should be aware of though when trying to decide which wood you want to spend your money on.